Interplay of magnetic field and trigonal distortion in the honeycomb $\Gamma$ model: Occurrence of a spin-flop phase: Quantum - model: various calculation under periodic boundary condition

 \subsection{mapping a 24-site cluster to a one-dimensional chain}

 The DMRG method is known as a powerful method for solving problems in one dimension.
 To apply it to two-dimensional problems, one need to map the lattice geometries to snake-like chains.
 Figure~\ref{FIGSM-24toChn} shows the method that maps a 24-site cluster to a one-dimensional chain.
-The procedure will inevitably involve long-range correlation and entanglement.
-However, the true ground state could still be targeted by increasing the number of block states and times of sweeps.
+One needs to number the sites from 1 to 24, and the sites belonged to the $A$ ($B$) sublattice are assigned odd (even) numbers.
+The effective spin chain is created by connecting the sites in order.
+Nevertheless, the procedure will inevitably involve long-range correlation and entanglement.
+For example, in the case of the hexagonal cluster, the sites 15 and 10 are of nearest neighbor. while site 15 is the \textit{fifth} nearest neighbor of the site 10 in the resulting spin chain.
+However, all the interactions are kept in the spin chain and the full Hamiltonian remains unchanged.
+Hence, the true ground state could still be targeted properly.
+Since the long-range interactions are brought in, the DMRG method is less efficient and one need to increase the number of block states and/or sweep times gradually to obtain a reliable result.
+In practice, for a 24-site cluster, 3000 block states and 12 sweep times are enough to reach an energy precision with 7~8 digits after the decimal point.